StefanTomic-NTNU/StefanTomic-NTNU/README.md

 ### Hi there 👋
 - - -
 My name is Stefan Tomić.
 I currently study Computer Science at NTNU, where I'm majoring in the field of AI.
 I'm always on the lookut for fun new projects and opportunities to learn.
-If you are looking to collaborate on something, don't hesitate to get in touch!
+So if you are looking to collaborate on something, don't hesitate to get in touch!

 ### 👨‍💻 Techologies